AUDITION PROTOCOL

 First and foremost, a director casts according to the demands of the show.
 Some shows require huge dancing ensembles, other shows have a large number of leads but no one "main character."
 Some shows need people with an unusually strong command of language or singing ability; we even did a show where everyone had to be able to swim!
 Somebody with a lead in one production may not fit any role in the next.
 Luck plays a big part, unfortunately.

 During the audition and callback process, we assess the student’s unique talent and fit for a given role as it pertains to the needs and vision for the production.
-When there's more than one person who could fit a role, we take into consideration an actor's character (grit, zest, gratitude, etc...), 21st century skills (collaboration, creativity, critical thinking, communication) and level of theatre training demonstrated in the department at large.
+From teh audition and callback process, we are weighing whether the person can learn to sing/dance/act the part and play it in a believable way.
+When there's more than one person who could fit a role, we take into consideration an actor’s 21st century skills (collaboration, creativity, critical thinking, communication) and level of experience gained in the department at large.
 There is no "right path" to getting a part in a Roosevelt show.
 Just keep working hard and be the type of artist and person you would want to work with.

 Just as colleges, Broadway, and other professional regional theatres are diversifying their understanding of who can “fit” in what roles, Roosevelt Theatre will make a concerted effort to include students of ALL backgrounds, ethnicities, gender identities, body types, sexual orientations, and physical, linguistic, and mental abilities.
 None of these characteristics will prohibit an individual from consideration for a certain role—many are actually assets to a role or a production.